 B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways: Many forest industry occupations currently do not have documented guidelines or training resources for the development of new qualified workers.
 The standards and guidelines and supporting materials will be available in print and online to provide supervisors and workers the guidance on what knowledge and skills are required to become a qualified worker.
-The behavior that will change is that industry will now rely on a well-researched standardized tool developed by subject matter experts to train and develop their workers rather than relying on out of non-existent training materials.
+The behavior that will change is that industry will now rely on a well-researched standardized tool developed by subject matter experts to train and develop their workers rather than relying on out of date or non-existent training materials.
 Developing competent and safe workers for these forestry occupations will result in a reduction in the serious injury rate.
-38T year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
+B (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
 This may be done through surveys, job site visits, interviews, audits, or any other method you feel is appropriate.
-B (iii) [For WSBC use only]
+38T B (iii) [For WSBC use only]